JohnWong/designwithfontforge.com/en-US/Importing_Glyphs_from_Other_Programs.md

----
-published: true
-layout: bookpage
-weight: 92
-category: Appendices
-title: Importing Glyphs from Other Programs
+# Importing Glyphs from Other Programs
----

 It is possible to draw glyphs in a general purpose illustration application (Inkscape, Adobe Illustrator, etc) and import them as EPS or SVG.